traceopt-ai/traceml/README.md

 - bottleneck diagnosis while a run is still in progress
 - spotting throughput drift during a run
-- checking for rank imbalance / straggler patterns
+- checking for rank imbalance or straggler patterns
 - checking for memory creep or pressure signals
 - structured final summaries you can forward into W&B or MLflow
+- simple run-to-run comparison from saved TraceML summary JSON files

 See [Use TraceML with W&B / MLflow](docs/use-with-wandb-mlflow.md).